Quentin-Piot/axum-diesel-real-world/README.md

 ## Project Structure

 The project follows a modular structure to keep your code organized and maintainable.
 Here's a brief overview of the project structure:

 - `src/`: Contains the main source code of your application.
     - `domain/`: Define your domain logic using DDD principles.
         - `models/`: Define your domain models.
     - `handlers/`: Define your API handlers.
     - `infra/`: Define your infrastructure logic.
         - `db/`: Define your database logic.
         - `repositories/`: Define your repositories.
     - `utils/`: Define your utility functions.
         - `custom_extractors/`: Define your custom extractors for Axum.
     - `main.rs`: Application entry point.
     - `routes.rs`: Define your API routes.
-    - `config.rs`: Define your application configuration.
+    - `config.rs`: Define your application configuration : use OnceCell for static config file.
     - `error.rs`: Define your custom global error types.

 - `migrations/`: Database migration files for Diesel (if applicable).